-This reference architecture shows how to implement a real-time (synchronous) prediction service in R using Microsoft Machine Learning Server running in Azure Kubernetes Service (AKS).
+This reference architecture shows how to implement a real-time web service in R using Azure Machine Learning running in Azure Kubernetes Service (AKS).
 This architecture is intended to be generic and suited for any predictive model built in R that you want to deploy as a real-time service.
-Deploy this solution.

 This reference architecture takes a container-based approach.
 A Docker image is built containing R, as well as the various artifacts needed to score new data.
 These include the model object itself and a scoring script.
-This image is pushed to a Docker registry hosted in Azure, and then deployed to a Kubernetes cluster, also in Azure.
+An image is created and pushed to the Azure Container Registry associated with the Azure Machine Learning workspace.
+This is then deployed to an inference cluster using Azure Kubernetes Service.

 The architecture of this workflow includes the following components.

 Azure Kubernetes Service is used to host the deployment and service.

 This AKS cluster is connected to your Azure Machine Learning workspace.

 Azure Machine Learning is a cloud-based environment you can use to train, deploy, automate, manage, and track ML models.